3 CSS

 Logical NOT :not() span:not(.country-area) Sofia , 7148785, Manama , 738004

-Note that we can select descendants, children, later siblings, but not ancestors, parents, or previous siblings.
-This is because HTML documents are processed from top to bottom.
-It is not possible to go the other way, either up or backward in our HTML tree.
+Note that we can select elements by relationship in only one direction.
+We can select descendants, children, and later siblings, but not ancestors, parents, or earlier siblings.
+This is because HTML documents are processed from top to bottom, so it is not possible to go the other way, either up or backward in our HTML tree.
 We can find an element and pick its children, but we cannot find those children and then reverse course to pick their parent.

 This table is far from exhaustive.
-For more on CSS selectors, see this extensive table of CSS selectors and this technical report on CSS selectors.
+For more on CSS selectors, see this extensive table and this technical report.

 3.3 Exercises